 - Recharge: As you care for others, you might forget to care for yourself.
 Respite care can give you time to destress and restore your physical, mental, and emotional energy.

 While you might be hesitant about bringing in a professional caregiver to help, respite care can also provide significant benefits to your aging loved one.

 - Reduce tension: It's easy for family relationships to get tense when a loved one is the primary caregiver.
 Respite care can help both of you get a break from those tensions and work on your relationship.

-- Social interaction: In-home respite care allows your loved one to interact with someone besides you.
+- Social interaction: In-home respite care allows older adults to interact with someone besides you.
 It’s not healthy to spend all day every day with the same person, so respite care adds varied social interaction to your loved one's routine.